pdfgen-dev/pdfgen-sdk-go/docs/JobsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1JobsIdDownloadGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDownloadFileRequest struct via the builder pattern

 Name | Type | Description  | Notes